zeitkunst/FluidNexusWebsite/FluidNexus/fluidnexus/static/manual.rst

 The "Network" section provides checkboxes to enable or disable particular network modalities.
 Fluid Nexus is opportunistic and tries to use whatever modality is available to spread messages.
 Multiple modalities can run in parallel without problems.
 At the moment we have implemented three modalities:

-* Bluetooth: connects to nearby devices running Fluid Nexus.
+* Bluetooth_: connects to nearby devices running Fluid Nexus.
 On Android, attempts to connect to paired Bluetooth devices only.
-* Zeroconf: uses the zeroconf protocol to discover nearby devices running Fluid Nexus and therefore transfer data over wireless or wired networks.
+* Zeroconf_: uses the zeroconf protocol to discover nearby devices running Fluid Nexus and therefore transfer data over wireless or wired networks.
 This can occur even if you do not have an Internet connection, as data passes only "link-local", meaning behind a single router.
 * Nexus: tries to connect to the Internet to push messages marked as public to the Nexus.

 .. figure:: images/android_preferences.png